crazytruth/insanic/docs/source/insanic/monitoring_and_health_checks.rst

 The metrics endpoint is served from :code:`/<your service name>/metrics/`.
 This endpoint is provide basic metrics of the application and machine/container that it is running in.
-Because tranparent application metrics are very important in a distributed system.
+This is because transparent application metrics are very important in a distributed system.